 The first step in diagnosing Alzheimer’s disease requires a meticulous review of a patient’s comprehensive medical history.
 This helps to not only identify the potential cause of the symptoms but also strategize the best treatment approach going forward.
 After gathering a comprehensive medical history, the diagnostic process for Alzheimer’s disease usually continues with a range of clinical examinations and cognitive assessments.

 A physical examination can help doctors determine if any physical signs align with the potential onset of Alzheimer’s.
-This might include checking the patient’s blood pressure, heart rate, temperature, and other vital signs to ensure that there are no underlying health conditions contributing to the symptoms.
+This might include checking the patient’s blood pressure, heart rate, temperature, and other vital signs to ensure that no underlying health conditions are contributing to the symptoms.
 Additionally, this can include a neurological examination, where reflexes, coordination, eye movements, speech, and sensation are evaluated to rule out other neurological conditions.

 Mental status testing and neuropsychological tests are also important.
 These assessments can help establish the extent of cognitive difficulties a patient is experiencing.
 Tests like the Mini-Mental State Examination (MMSE) or the Montreal Cognitive Assessment (MoCA) are commonly used to evaluate memory, attention, problem-solving skills, and other cognitive functions.
 The scores from these tests can provide a baseline level of cognitive function and be used to monitor changes over time.